NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 PREDICTIONS AND HYPOTHESES

-- Every photon causes a small amount of heating in the superfluid through which it passes.
+- Every photon causes a small ephemeral local heating in the superfluid as it passes.
 What are the implications of this hypothesis?

 - A new model for Doppler redshift was introduced.

-- The spatial distance and photon age depend on the interaction of superfluid flow in relation to celestial objects.
+- The spatial distance and photon age depend on the interaction of spacetime gas flow in relation to celestial objects.

 - The redshift diversity of AGN minor axis aligned QSO’s is consistent with a galaxy seeding narrative driven by Planck plasma jets.